Counting objects with YOLO

 from ultralytics import YOLO

-= YOLO('bee_landing_640_best_ncnn_model') model
+model = YOLO('bee_landing_640_best_ncnn_model')

 Now, let’s define an image and call the inference (we will save the image result this time to external verification):

-= 'test_images/15_bees.jpg'
+img = 'test_images/15_bees.jpg'

-img = model.predict(img, save=True, imgsz=640, conf=0.2, iou=0.3) result
+result = model.predict(img, save=True, imgsz=640, conf=0.2, iou=0.3)

-The inference result is saved on the variable result,
+The inference result is saved on the variable result, and the processed image on runs/detect/predict9

 Using FileZilla FTP, we can send the inference result to our Desktop for verification: